Parth-1207-Patidar/All-Purpose-ChatBot/README.md

 ## Getting Started

+Firstly, create an env file with OPENAI_API_KEY and INSTRUCTION as variables.

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev